lenciel/jekyll-lenciel-theme/README.md

 to update css, update scss, use 'compass compile'.

-to update js, just update it and see take care of app.js yourself.
+to update js, just update it and take care of app.js yourself.

 **make sure you've turn off Chrome cache to get the updated local version files!!!!**